wp-plugins/wysiwyg-widgets/readme.txt

 1. The rich text / wysiwyg widget editor in action

 == Changelog ==
+= 1.1 =
+* Changed the way WYSIWYG Widget works, no more overlay, just a WYSIWYG editor in your widget form.
+* Fixed full-screen mode
+* Fixed link dialog for WP versions below 3.2
+* Fixed strange browser compatibility bug
+* Fixed inconstistent working
+* Added the ability to use shortcodes in WYSIWYG Widget's text

 = 1.0.7 =
 * Fixed small bug that broke the WP link dialog for WP versions older then 3.2